Have you heard people talk about the wonders of using natural hormone therapy? How about how great bioidentical hormones are?

 Mass-Produced Hormone Replacement Therapy

-Just because something is mass-produced doesn’t necessarily make it good or bad.
-In the case of hormone replacement therapy, if you hear the phrase “mass-produced,” it should be a turnoff.
+Although something is mass-produced, it doesn’t automatically make it good or bad.
+In the case of hormone replacement therapy, however, you should be wary.
+If you hear the phrase “mass-produced,” it should be a turnoff.

 Horse urine and lab created hormones make up almost all mass-produced hormones.
 Neither sounds like something we’d like to put in our bodies.